Home Addition

 A kitchen bump out can open up a cramped galley enough to fit an island, a breakfast nook, or a better cooking-and-entertaining layout.
 Moving plumbing, gas, or electrical lines is the usual budget driver.
 The further your sink, dishwasher, or range needs to migrate, the more trade work piles up.

-The catch most homeowners don't anticipate: cabinets older than about five years often can't be color-matched exactly, even from the same manufacturer.
+The catch most homeowners don't anticipate: cabinets older than about 5 years often can't be color-matched exactly, even from the same manufacturer.
 If your existing cabinetry has aged, you have three options: accept a visible seam at the junction, paint or stain the whole kitchen one color, or budget for refacing alongside the bump out.

 A bump out bathroom addition can turn a one-person bathroom into a comfortable two-vanity space or fit a real shower where there was only a stall.
-The biggest hidden cost driver is toilet placement: moving a toilet more than about three feet from the existing waste stack means cutting slab or notching joists for new drain lines.
+The biggest hidden cost driver is toilet placement: moving a toilet more than about 3 feet from the existing waste stack means cutting slab or notching joists for new drain lines.
 Bathroom bump outs that expand the shower and vanity but keep the toilet in place run dramatically cheaper than ones that rework the entire layout.

 A bump out is also the easiest place in your house to install a curbless, zero-entry shower, because the subfloor is being framed from scratch and can be dropped to the right depth.
-Retrofitting a curbless shower into an existing bathroom is invasive and expensive; building one into a fresh bump out is almost free.
+Retrofitting a curbless shower into an existing bathroom is invasive and expensive; building one into a fresh bump out costs almost nothing extra.
 That's a quiet win for accessibility and aging-in-place planning, which is shaping how Americans are renovating in 2026: more than 1 in 5 U.S. households now identify as multigenerational.

-A bump out master bedroom addition can finally give you room for a walk-in closet, a sitting area, or a private bath.
+A bump out bedroom addition can finally give you room for a walk-in closet, a sitting area, or a private bath.

 Ashley Doyle and her husband have zero regrets about bumping out their bedroom.
 "Our king-size bed took up most of the floor space and the closet was a single rod and a shelf split between two people.
 We bumped out about 90 square feet off the back wall, which gave us a real walk-in closet and more room to maneuver.
 Now, we can have things like a TV stand and dog bed in our room."